 By Erin Hitchcock, Air Aware Educator

-A Swedish observational study suggests there is a correlation between air pollution and an increased risk of positive COVID-19 cases and more severe outcomes among young adults.
+A Swedish observational study published by Jama Network Open earlier this year also suggested a correlation between air pollution and an increased risk of positive COVID-19 cases and higher severity among young adults.